evoth/blog-content/projects/schema/index.md

     - title: Web App
       url: https://schema.ethanvoth.com/
 languages:
-    - Dart
+    - dart
 tags:
-    - Flutter
+    - flutter
-    - Firebase
+    - firebase
 ---

 Check back soon for more detailed insight on this project's inspiration, process, and lessons!
 For now, here's information from the [GitHub repo](https://github.com/evoth/schema):